Residential Learning Communities

 - Study breaks so you can participate in events, social gatherings and outings within your Residential Learning Community.

-Pick your Community
+Pick Your Community

 Biology - North Hall

 If you choose to live in the Biology Residential Learning Community you’ll be surrounded by other students interested in and majoring in Biology at UNC.
-You’ll find yourself at the center of a community of students connecting outside of the classroom around their shared passion for Biology.
+You’ll find yourself at the center of a community of students connecting outside of the classroom around their shared passion for biology.

-Business -North Hall
+Business - North Hall

 In cooperation with the Monfort College of Business, the Business community is a great place to build strong connections with other Business students.
 Through our partnership with Tutorial Services, this community generally has a tutor living on the floor to help with your core classes.

-Criminology & Criminal Justice -Turner Hall
+Criminology and Criminal Justice - South Hall

 Living in our Criminology and Criminal Justice Residential Learning Community is a great choice for students looking to find a networking opportunity with peers and academic faculty.
-If you are interested in Criminology and Criminal Justice this is the RLC for you!
+If you are interested in Criminology and Criminal Justice, this is the RLC for you!

-Cumbres - Brown Hall
+Cumbres - South Hall

 The Cumbres Residential Learning Community is a living and learning community for students planning to teach and working toward an English as a Second Language (ESL) or Bilingual/Bicultural endorsement in the Cumbres program.

-Education - Decker Hall
+Education - South Hall

 The Education Residential Learning Community is a living and learning community for students planning to teach!